Nathan-47/birminghamImpactfc-v02/README.md

 ### Status
      // Site wireframe have been finished and published on instagram and behance
      // Now building has begun and currently on register page
+     // Currently building the form for both the register and contact pages